dave2k77/fractional-calculus-library/docs/user_guide.rst

 User Guide
 ==========

 Welcome to the HPFRACC User Guide!
-This guide will help you get started with the High-Performance Fractional Calculus Library and its machine learning integration.
+This comprehensive guide will help you get started with the High-Performance Fractional Calculus Library v2.0.0, featuring the complete Fractional Autograd Framework, machine learning integration, and advanced optimization capabilities.

 Installation
 -----------